mannharleen/salesforce-data-downloader/README.md

 An application that lets you download data from your salesforce org into multiple formats.
 The app also lets you to hash sensitive data at column level a.k.a data masking
 See **Features** section below for all features available.

+## Motivation
+Although there are many popular tools/apps out there that let you extract or download data from a Saleforce org, most of them have grave limitations unless you want pay up (I wont be surprised that even after paying up you will not get the flexibility).

+Some of the limitation are:
+1. Lack of data masking capabilities
+2. TODO...

 ## Quickstart
 - Download the latest release from [here](https://github.com/mannharleen/salesforce-data-downloader/releases).
 - Create a minimal config.json file (as below) in the same folder as the downloaded executable.
 Note that the below config.json file will download all data from salesforce